tc39/test262/rfcs/_process.md

 Laying some groundwork ahead of the RFC can make the process smoother.
 Getting people to agree with an RFC often requires some effort towards consensus-building.

-The most common preparations for writing and submitting an RFC include talking the idea over on our [Matrix channel](https://matrix.to/#/#test262-maintainers:matrix.org), discussing the topic on our [discussion forum](https://es.discourse.group/c/test262/FIXME), and occasionally posting "pre-RFCs" on the forum.
+The most common preparations for writing and submitting an RFC include talking the idea over on our [Matrix channel](https://matrix.to/#/#test262-maintainers:matrix.org), and opening a "pre-RFC" [issue](https://github.com/tc39/test262/issues) on GitHub.

 As a rule of thumb, receiving encouraging feedback from consumers of the test suite or the maintainers is a good indication that the RFC is worth pursuing.